 We have experienced recurring net losses since inception.
 Our transition to profitability is dependent upon the successful development, approval and commercialization of our product candidates and achieving a level of revenue adequate to support our cost structure.
 We do not expect to achieve such revenue and expect to continue to incur losses for the foreseeable future.
-We believe our cash balance of \$99.5 million as of June 30, 2021, along with the \$83.1 million in estimated net proceeds from our IPO, will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
+We believe our cash, cash equivalents, and marketable securities of \$169.6 million as of September 30, 2021 will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.